mstuttgart/awesome-time-travel/README.md

 ## Movies

-Colections of movies about time travel
+Collections of movies about time travel

 * [Back to the Future](https://en.wikipedia.org/wiki/Back_to_the_Future_(franchise)) - 1985
 * [The Terminator](https://en.wikipedia.org/wiki/Terminator_(franchise)) - 1984